 |Orson Welles at the premiere of "Citizen Kane."|

 The ravaging of Susan's room followed by the walk past the mirrors, is perfection.

-The early scenes, where Kane's parents are bought off, and the significance of the financial settlement on their austere life is made plain, along with their weak principles, are terrific.
+The early scenes of "Citizen Kane," when Kane's parents are bought off, and the significance of the financial settlement on their austere life is made plain, are terrific.
+They may have weak principles, but money talks.

 |Everything is wacky and cockeyed|

-The scenes of the young Kane when taking over the Inquirer, full of fight and conviction, larger than life, committed to principles, capture the essence of youthful idealism.
+The scenes of the young Kane when taking over his newspaper, the Inquirer, are full of fight and conviction, larger than life, committed to principles, capture the essence of youthful idealism.
 An essence that the remainder of the film commits to smashing, with certainty.

 The scenes of his contemporaries, recalling Kane's life with a strange mixture of reverence and contempt, is as close to real life as anything I can recall in film.
 All that anyone is certain of is that they don't have the whole story - and who does, about anyone?

-The overloaded house, full of a jumble of things that together form their own vast, undecipherable jigsaw puzzle, is the perfect metaphor for Kane (jigsaw puzzles actually appear now and then in the film to reinforce this theme).
+The overloaded house which frames the picture, full of a jumble of things that together form their own vast, undecipherable jigsaw puzzle, is the perfect metaphor for Kane himself (jigsaw puzzles actually appear now and then in the film to reinforce this theme).
 Huge and unmanageable, but full of the details that could reveal the truth if only one knew where to look.